University Counseling Services: Frequently Asked Questions

 - What happens to my records once I am done with counseling?
 And may I access them?

 According to the requirements of the State of Missouri, your records are stored for a minimum of seven years after the last activity on your file your file will either be shredded or deleted depending on source of your file.
-If you would like to review your records, you are welcome to meet with your counselor, the Director of UCS or the Assistant Director of UCS in order to discuss questions or concerns you may have.
+If you would like to review your records, you are welcome to meet with your counselor, the Associate Vice President of Student Health & Wellness at UCS or the Assistant Director of UCS in order to discuss questions or concerns you may have.
 However, due to confidentiality, you will need to sign a release of information if you would like a copy of your records sent to another professional party.

 - What happens once my counselor and I determine that I have achieved my goals and no longer need counseling?